-- In classroom training sessions, breaks should be used every 50 minutes of continuous learning. - In distributed learning training sessions, breaks should be used every 60 to 90 minutes of continuous learning. - Breaks should allow students to enjoy social interaction. - Activities should require minimal instructions. - Use energizers as motivational activities to increase attention and focus, communication, competitiveness, and creativity, as well as to reinforce learning.
-Some examples of energizers include: - o Brain teasers: Consists of puzzles, such as word scrambles, riddles, and pattern recognitions, which can be done individually or in small groups. - o Brainstorming: Encourages students to think creatively and collaborate. - Team building: Helps students learn about each other through sharing information. - Making connections: Is used to assess level of comprehension and memory. - Warm-up: Encourages students to think "outside of the box." - Level set: Ensures students are at the same level. - Physical movement: Encourages students to get out of their seats. - Ice breaker: Fun non-competitive activity that "breaks the ice" in a classroom.
+- In classroom training sessions, breaks should be used every 50 minutes of continuous learning. - In distributed learning training sessions, breaks should be used every 60 to 90 minutes of continuous learning. - Breaks should allow students to enjoy social interaction. - Activities should require minimal instructions.

+Use energizers as motivational activities to increase attention and focus, communication, competitiveness, and creativity, as well as to reinforce learning.
+Some examples of energizers include:

+- Brain teasers: Consists of puzzles, such as word scrambles, riddles, and pattern recognitions, that can be done individually or in small groups - Brainstorming: Encourages students to think creatively and collaborate - Team building: Helps students learn about each other through sharing information - Making connections: Is used to assess level of comprehension and memory - Warm-up: Encourages students to think "outside of the box" - Level set: Ensures students are at the same level - Physical movement: Encourages students to get out of their seats - Ice breaker: Fun non-competitive activity that "breaks the ice" in a classroom amount of time to complete the activity.
+Limit groups to 2 to 5 members and be sure there is enough space for each group to complete the activity.